 1. The Homestead

-The Homestead is a one and a half story modular home which can be designed to have between two and five bedrooms.
+The Homestead is a one-and-a-half-story modular home that can be designed to have between two and five bedrooms.

-It has a large open plan floor space for the main living area which consists of the kitchen, a dining room and family room.
+It has a large open plan floor space for the main living area which consists of the kitchen, a dining room, and a family room.

-The second floor has generous bedroom space with A-frame dormers, which not only provide plenty of space but creates a modern look from the outside.
+The second floor has generous bedroom space with dormers, which not only provides plenty of space but creates a modern look from the outside.